Mccalabrese/rust-wayland-power/README.md

 ### Neovim Setup

 This config uses LazyVim.
 The configuration is minimal.
 To use it, you must follow their installation guide first.
 My personal tweaks can be found in ~/.config/nvim/lua/plugins/.

+### Pro-Tip: Clean Up Greetd Session List

+If `greetd-tuigreet` shows you a huge list of sessions you don't use (like "GNOME Classic", "GNOME on Xorg", etc.), you can tell `pacman` to *never install* those `.desktop` files.

+1. Edit your `pacman.conf`:

+  bash

+    sudo nano /etc/pacman.conf

+2. Find the `NoExtract` line (it will be commented out) and add the paths to the session files you want to block.

+**Example:**
+  ini

+    # Pacman won't extract specified files
+    #NoExtract =
+    NoExtract = usr/share/wayland-sessions/gnome-classic.desktop usr/share/xsessions/gnome-classic.desktop    usr/share/xsessions/gnome-xorg.desktop
+    ```
+3. After saving, run a full system update. `pacman` will see these files are no longer "managed" and will ask you to remove them, cleaning up your login manager.